Mansi242401/SQL-Ecommerce-data-analysis/Traffic_source_analysis.md

 ###  Bid Optmization

-Analyzing for bid optmization is about understanding the value of various segments of paid traffic, so that you can optiimize your marketing budget.
+Analyzing for bid optmization is about understanding the value of various segments of paid traffic, so that you can optimize your marketing budget.

 **3. Gsearch Volume Trends** <br>
 <br>